 What are Indices?

-Major stock indices such as the FTSE 100 and the S&P 500 began life as a way of enabling investors to make better comparisons between stocks and also between different stock markets.
+Major stock indices such as the FTSE 100, FTSE 250, the Hang Seng Index and the S&P 500 began life as a way of enabling investors to make better comparisons between stocks and also between different stock markets.

-It has not always been the case, but today it is easy for retail investors to gain exposure to the value of a stock index and to benefit from the direction in which it may be moving, either higher or lower.
+It has not always been the case, but today retail investors to gain exposure to the value of a stock index and to benefit from the direction in which it may be moving, either higher or lower.

 Who creates indices and what’s their methodology?

-Indices were often created by data providers and ratings agencies, which is why they have names such as FTSE, where the FT stands for Financial Times and S&P 500, where the S&P stands for Stand & Poor’s the rating agency.
+Indices were often created by data providers and rating agencies, which is why they have names such as FTSE, where the FT stands for Financial Times, and S&P 500, where the S&P stands for Stand & Poor’s the rating agency.

-However, not all indices are market cap weighted.
-The DJIA is price weighted, meaning the constituents are selected based on their share price.
-The FTSE 100 and the German DAX 30 are examples of market cap weighted indices.
+However, not all indices are market cap-weighted.
+The DJIA is price-weighted, meaning the constituents are selected based on their share price.
+The FTSE 100 and the German DAX Index 30 are examples of market cap-weighted indices.

 Types of Indices Trading and Investing